weberjavi/geoparquet-python-server/README.md

 - The server uses caching to improve performance for repeated requests.
 - For large datasets, consider implementing additional optimizations such as pre-filtering or creating spatial indexes.

-## Contributing

-Contributions to improve the GeoParquet Tile Server are welcome.
-Please feel free to submit issues or pull requests.

-## License

-[Insert your chosen license here]

-## Contact

-[Your Name or Organization]
-[Contact Information]

 ---